roofrack/dotfiles/README.md

  4. Run dotfiles/bootstrap_arch.sh script which will call the SYM_LINK.sh script.

- 5. I have this symlinked but may need to re-copy /etc/X11/xinit/xinitrc to ~/.xinitrc and comment out last 5 lines and add exec i3.
-Dont forget to chown $user:$user .xinitrc or it wont work.
+ 5. I have this symlinked but may need to re-copy /etc/X11/xinit/xinitrc to ~/.xinitrc and comment out last 5 lines and add exec i3. dont forget to chown .xinitrc to your user or it wont work.

  6. For transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
 This is a virtualbox issue.
 I have symlinked this as well to the dotfiles directory so should work.